bipinpaulbedi/paulBlogSource/src/pages/2019-03-27-software-anti-patterns/index.md

 * Silver bullet - Assuming that a favourite technical solution can solve a larger process or problem.
 * Tester driven development - Projects in which new requirements are specified in bug reports.

 Phew… don’t stop here, explore more on internet as there can be more pitfalls that you might be already digging.
+Please share you findings in the comments section below.